snowyvibes/syncly/README.md

 ## License

+This code is provided for educational and transparency purposes only.

+You may read and contribute to this repository, but you may not reuse, modify, or redistribute any part of the code for your own projects or commercial purposes.

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+See the [LICENSE](./LICENSE) file for full details.

 ## Privacy